 Why is it Effective?

-Now, you may be wondering, “What is so effective about Zero Trust?”
+Now, you may be wondering, “What is so effective about it?”
 What makes the principle of it so powerful is that it removes the ability of any assumptions to be made – nobody is trusted by default.
 The goal of Zero Trust is that any asset can be compromised with minimal to no impact of any other asset.
 By adopting Zero Trust, organizations can assure that any breach that occurs is self-contained and controlled, minimizing the overall damage, impact, and cost.
 Additionally, the concept of “Never Trust, Always Verify” helps reduce both external and internal threats.

-What You Can Achieve with Zero Trust
+What Can You Achieve with Zero Trust?

 - Prevent breaches & contain lateral movement